03.09.2024

 We could end this blog by recommending one specific approach for you to choose for your next web project.
 But we’re not going to.

 That’s because both approaches have their downsides.
 Neither one is perfect and both have significant compromises, so it’s hard to hold either one of them up as the perfect solution.
 For some projects, a traditional design-first approach will get the job done.
-For others, a content-first strategy will achieve better results.
+For others, a content-first strategy will achieve better results, but you can always speak to us, and experienced content marketing agency, for advice.

 But neither strategy is ideal: the optimal solution lies somewhere between the two.
 Forget layout-first or content-first and put collaboration first.
 If your designers and content creators work together from the get-go, jointly agreeing on a layout and structure for each page, you’ll eliminate the downsides that are baked into both layout-first and content-first methods.